 Emerald Lake’s principal spillway's intake is submerged several feet below the water’s surface, and the outfall is located at the base of the embankment on the dry side of the dam (see graphic below).
 The pipe is equipped with a small vertical vent at the crest and a valve at the outfall, both of which are open during normal operation.
 This allows passive flow of water out of the lake to maintain a safe vertical distance between the normal water level and the top of the embankment.
 This safety margin on the dam is called the freeboard.

 The crest of the pipe, where it passes through the embankment, is the lake’s designed normal or “full pool” elevation.
-When the water level is below the crest of the pipe, no water is released from the lake and any further drop in the water level is a result of evaporation and authorized irrigation activities.
+When the water level is below the crest of the pipe, no water is released from the lake and any further drop in the water level is a result of evaporation, absorption, and authorized irrigation activities.
 As the water level rises above the pipe’s crest, water is released downstream until the level drops back to the “full pool” elevation.
 The emergency is designed to start discharging as the water level exceeds 6 inches above the "full pool" capacity.

 Maintaining the "freeboard" through proper operation of the principal spillway is essential to the long-term safety and lifespan of the dam.
 "Over topping” from extreme rainfall is one of the leading causes of catastrophic collapse of embankment dams, and it accounts for 34% of all dam failures in the U.S. For this reason, the valve on the principal spillway should never be closed to raise the water level to satisfy navigational access or irrigation use of the lake.